ableinc/beatstars-dq/README.md

 ## License Cost

+**UPDATE**

+A lot of people have been emailing me about the license fee.
+Many are reluctant to pay the required $8.
+So, I have a bargain:

+If you follow me on Twitter and send me a Direct Message (or email), then I'll send you a free license code so you can use the software.
+Follow me on [Twitter](https://twitter.com/kopeiam "Follow me on Twitter") to get a free license code.

+**Support Instead**

 Development takes time.
 Please purchase a license to use this tool :).
 A license costs $8 per machine.<br />
 [Email Me For A License](mailto:xkopemusic@gmail.com "Email Me")